social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch17_harassment/05_justifying_harassment.md

 Does this sound bad?
 Let's look at some more specific examples and see what you think.

-## Examples Attempts at Justifying Harassment
+## Example Attempts at Justifying Harassment

 ### Doxing Racist Organization Members
 We'll start in a time before the Internet: